FBI investigating Trump rally attack as potential act of domestic terrorism

 BUTLER, Pa. — (AP) — Former President Donald Trump called for unity and resilience Sunday after an attempt on his life added fresh uncertainty to an already tumultuous presidential campaign and raised sharp questions about how a gunman was able to open fire from a rooftop near a Pennsylvania campaign rally.

-A full day after the shooting, the gunman's motive was still a mystery, and investigators said they believe he acted alone.
-President Joe Biden ordered an independent security review of the attack, which left one bystander dead and two others critically wounded.
+A full day after the shooting, the gunman's motive was still a mystery, and investigators said they believe he acted alone before being fatally shot by Secret Service agents.
+President Joe Biden ordered an independent security review of the attack, which killed a bystander and critically wounded two others.
 The FBI was investigating the shooting as a potential act of domestic terrorism.

 The attack shook the firmament of the American political system, causing a reassessment and a detente — at least temporarily — of the heated 2024 presidential campaign that has grown increasingly vicious.

-Trump, the Republican presidential nominee, said the upper part of his right ear was pierced by a bullet.
-His aides said he was in "great spirits" and doing well, and he headed to Milwaukee to the Republican National Convention that begins Monday.
+Trump, the presumptive Republican presidential nominee, said the upper part of his right ear was pierced by a bullet.
+His aides said he was in "great spirits" and doing well, and he arrived in Milwaukee for the Republican National Convention, which begins Monday.

 “I knew immediately that something was wrong in that I heard a whizzing sound, shots, and immediately felt the bullet ripping through the skin,” he wrote on his social media site.
 “Much bleeding took place.”